code-rhapsodie/dataflow-bundle/README.md

 ### Work with many databases

-All commands have `--connection` option to define what Doctrine DBAL use to execution.
-You must be register in your crontab one job by connection.
+All commands have a `--connection` option to define what Doctrine DBAL connection to use during execution.

-Exemple:
+Example:

-This command use the `default` DBAL connection to generates all update schema update queries.
+This command uses the `default` DBAL connection to generate all schema update queries.

 ```shell script
 $ bin/console code-rhapsodie:dataflow:dump-schema --update --connection=default
 ```

-To execute all pending job in tow specific connection use:
+To execute all pending job for a specific connection use:

 ```shell script
 # Run for dataflow DBAL connection